 If you’re looking for a medium-large, high-energy companion, the Boxer is perfect for you.
 These loyal dogs form a close bond with their owners and are best suited to families with active lifestyles, as they need plenty of exercise to stay happy.
 Their stubborn nature means they require a strong foundation of training and they can be a little hyperactive when young.

 If you’re not sure what breed is best for you, visit your local shelter or rescue group and let the workers help you find a dog with the right traits and requirements to suit your lifestyle.
-Alternatively, you could use our interactive Doggy Decider tool to get matched with your ideal dog breed.

 The Webbox Difference